CiscoISE/terraform-provider-ciscoise/docs/data-sources/node.md

 subcategory: ""
 description: |-
   It performs read operation on NodeDetails.
-  This data source allows the client to get node details by name.
+  - This data source allows the client to get node details by name.
-  This data source allows the client to get node details by ID.
+  - This data source allows the client to get node details by ID.
-  This data source allows the client to get all the node details.
+  - This data source allows the client to get all the node details.
   Filter:
   [nodeservicetypes]
-  To search resources by using
-  toDate
-   column,follow the format:
-  DD-MON-YY (Example:13-SEP-18)
-  Day or Year:GET /ers/config/guestuser/?filter=toDate.CONTAINS.13
-  Month:GET /ers/config/guestuser/?filter=toDate.CONTAINS.SEP
-  Date:GET /ers/config/guestuser/?filter=toDate.CONTAINS.13-SEP-18

 ---

 # ciscoise_node (Data Source)

 It performs read operation on NodeDetails.

-This data source allows the client to get node details by name.
+- This data source allows the client to get node details by name.
-This data source allows the client to get node details by ID.
+- This data source allows the client to get node details by ID.
-This data source allows the client to get all the node details.
+- This data source allows the client to get all the node details.

 Filter:

 [nodeservicetypes]

-To search resources by using
-toDate
- column,follow the format:

-DD-MON-YY (Example:13-SEP-18)

-Day or Year:GET /ers/config/guestuser/?filter=toDate.CONTAINS.13

-Month:GET /ers/config/guestuser/?filter=toDate.CONTAINS.SEP

-Date:GET /ers/config/guestuser/?filter=toDate.CONTAINS.13-SEP-18

 ## Example Usage

 ```terraform